jeffreylanters/unity-tweens/README.md

 [![npm](https://img.shields.io/badge/sponsor-donate-E12C9A.svg?style=for-the-badge)](https://paypal.me/jeffreylanters)
 [![npm](https://img.shields.io/github/stars/elraccoone/unity-tweens.svg?style=for-the-badge)]()

 An extremely light weight, extendable and customisable tweening engine made for script-based animations for user-interfaces and world-spaces objects optimised for all platforms.
-The power and speed you expect get other tweening engines, but better, with strictly typed methods and clean and ease-to-use forward methods for all use cases.

 When using any of the packages, please make sure to **Star** this repository and give credit to **Jeffrey Lanters / El Raccoone** somewhere in your app or game. **It it prohibited to sublicense and/or sell copies of the Software in stores such as the Unity Asset Store!**